 Server Side Encryption with KES

-This page explains how to deploy AIStor with KES for Server Side Encryption.
+This page explains how to deploy MinIO AIStor with KES for Server Side Encryption.
 For instructions on running KES, see the KES docs.

 Broadly, the required steps are: